CodeNoir/ps-api-docs/content/product.md

 | `product_case_studies` | array of case studies where this product has been used. (see model description below)|

-**Product Technial File, Compliance Docs, and Environmental Properties**
+**Product Technical File, Compliance Docs, and Environmental Properties**

 | Tech File Property | Description |
 | -------- | ------------ |